huruifeng/BrainDataPortal/README.md

 ## BrainDataPortal

+### NOTES:
-#### 1. Load all the meta data when first load the page, separate the meta data into cell level and sample level
+- 1. Load all the meta data when first load the page, separate the meta data into cell level and sample level
-#### 2. To reduce the size of the meta data file, meta file only save an index/key of the meta string.
+- 2. To reduce the size of the meta data file, meta file only save an index/key of the meta string.
 And the actual meta data is stored in a JSON file (Dict).

 ### Overview